 Farnham Writer’s Center

 The Farnham Writers’ Center is a peer-to-peer tutoring arm of the Colby Writing Department and a writing resource for students, faculty, staff, and the local community.
-Staff members operate the Writers’ Center with the philosophy that writing is not a discrete skill but rather an important part of thinking and learning.
-We work with writers at all levels of development, at any point during their writing processes, from first ideas to final drafts.
+We operate the Writers’ Center with the philosophy that writing is not a discrete skill but rather an important part of thinking and learning.
+We work collaboratively with writers at all levels of development, at any point during their writing processes, from first ideas to final drafts.

 Since writing occurs in courses across the curriculum at Colby, peer tutors are trained to respond to various forms of discipline-specific writing—lab reports, case studies, application essays, and response writing, for example, as well as standard academic essays.
 Tutors are also trained as writing fellows assigned to work with faculty members and students in writing-intensive courses.